soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 ```

 Note that we didn't actually use the implementation details of `Error` or `IO`,
-`Error` isn't mentioned at all, and for `IO` we only used the monadic interface with
+`Error` isn't mentioned at all, and for `IO`, we only used the monadic interface with
 the do notation.
 We could write the same function with a more generalized type signature:

 ```hs